Addressing Neonatal Needs

 Most babies cared for in the NICU are premature.
 They are of low birth weight or some type of condition that requires special care, such as restorative stress, low blood sugar, feeding issues, or a possible infection.

-At Deaconess The Women’s Hospital, the NICU consists of a multidisciplinary team of neonatologists, advanced practice providers, registered nurses, registered respiratory therapists, occupational and physical therapists, dieticians, lactation consultants, social workers, a NICU pharmacist, and a discharge specialist.
-“All participate in the rounds.
-It takes many disciplines to care for our babies in the NICU,” states Kelly Carrico, clinical nurse and manager of the NICU at Deaconess.
+At The Women’s Hospital, the NICU consists of a multidisciplinary team of neonatologists, advanced practice providers, registered nurses, registered respiratory therapists, occupational and physical therapists, dieticians, lactation consultants, social workers, a NICU pharmacist, and a discharge specialist.

-Deaconess is a level-three hospital for NICU and has the capacity to provide comprehensive care for sick babies born at all gestational ages and birth weights—thanks to state-of-the-art technology.
-NICU staff is available seven days a week, 24 hours a day.
+The Women's Hospital has a Level III NICU.
+Our NICU has the capacity to provide comprehensive care for sick babies born at all gestational ages and birth weights—thanks to state-of-the-art technology.
+Our NICU staff is available seven days a week, 24 hours a day.

 Access and Accommodations

 The NICU team encourages parents to be with their baby as much as possible.
-Parents are welcome in the NICU anytime day or night, with the exceptions of 6:30 to 7:45 a.m. and 6:30 to 7:45 p.m.
+Parents are welcome in the NICU anytime day or night, with the exceptions of 6:30 AM - 7:45 AM and 6:30 PM to 7:45 PM.

-“This is because it is our nursing report time.
-So, for the privacy of the patients, we do close the unit for a small time.
-But other than that, it's open 24 hours.
-The unit may also close when a baby is having a special procedure or care done,” explains Cara Wongngamnit Director of Newborn Services.
+During these times, it it our time to nursing report time.
+For the privacy of the patients, we do close the NICU unit for a small time frame.
+The NICU unit may also close when a baby is having a special procedure or care completed.

 If families do not reside in the immediate vicinity, they may be eligible to stay during the day or overnight at the Ronald McDonald House located on the Deepness Gateway campus.
 The Ronald McDonald House provides a homelike environment for NICU families, offering comfort and support so parents can focus on their baby during hospitalization.